 For portfolio management accounts with less than a $500,000 balance, the firm generally requires a $5,000 minimum annual fee.
 Depending on the scope of the services you need, the firm may provide financial planning on an hourly or fixed-fee basis.

-When you establish a relationship with FBB, you’ll have access to eight certified financial planners (CFPs), five chartered financial analysts (CFAs), two certified public accountants (CPAs) and one chartered alternative investment analyst (CAIA).
+When you establish a relationship with FBB, you’ll have access to advisors with the certified financial planner (CFP) designation, as well as those who hold the chartered financial analyst (CFA), certified public accountant (CPA) and chartered alternative investment analyst (CAIA) accreditations.

 FBB Capital Partners Background

 FBB Capital Partners first began offering its services in 1987.
 The firm is under the ownership of president Michael J. Mussio, executive vice president and chief compliance officer (CCO) Stein A. Olavsrud, director of operations Bridget M. Simpson and founder Susan B. Fulton (via control of Julian, Inc., a separate company).

 FBB's primary services are investment management and financial planning, the latter of which the firm describes as the often overlooked, blocking and tackling of one's holstic financial well-being."